Meet Our Team

 Adjunct Instructor

 Melissa Johnson is an economic and real estate development specialist with a 24-year track record of improving community assets for the growth and attraction of private investment.
 She is an experienced leader in the execution of development strategy in the Cincinnati region.
-Focused on organizational leadership, underwriting, entitlements, strategy and comprehensive aspects of the development process, Melissa works to build and grow relationships with community, developers, and end users to further cultivate opportunity throughout a variety of sectors.
+Focused on organizational leadership, underwriting, entitlements, strategy and comprehensive aspects of the development process, Johnson works to build and grow relationships with community, developers, and end users to further cultivate opportunity throughout a variety of sectors.
 Her depth of experience in development of urban sites allows her to leverage her economic development expertise and position organizations to be leaders in the communities they serve.

-Melissa’s experience includes developing and implementing strategic initiatives to ensure effective and efficient operations, management of large-scale urban assets, capital planning and management of diversified funding mechanisms, active practice of economic inclusion, leading community engagement efforts, negotiating complex, multi-party real estate transactions, promoting organizational successes and strategic learnings through public speaking, and collaborating with local jurisdictions to align development and community goals.
+Johnson’s experience includes developing and implementing strategic initiatives to ensure effective and efficient operations, management of large-scale urban assets, capital planning and management of diversified funding mechanisms, active practice of economic inclusion, leading community engagement efforts, negotiating complex, multi-party real estate transactions, promoting organizational successes and strategic learnings through public speaking, and collaborating with local jurisdictions to align development and community goals.

-Melissa holds a BA in Urban & Regional Planning and a BA in Geography from Miami University and is a Certified Project Manager through Xavier University.
+Johnson holds a BA in Urban & Regional Planning and a BA in Geography from Miami University and is a Certified Project Manager through Xavier University.

 She serves on the Greater Ohio Policy Center Board, Duke Energy Advisory Council, Greater Cincinnati Foreign Trade Zones Board, and Cincinnati Dress For Success Development Committee.